How to build a Japanese name

 • This book covers roughly 1520 to 1615, so names in here are generally considered documentable to the SCA timeperiod

-• The Japanese Name Book
+• The Japanese Name Book (Name Construction in Mediæval Japan)

 • This used to be the foremost book on Japanese names and naming format, 20 years ago.